AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Introduction

-While traditional measures of AI proficiency often rely on task benchmarks, we argue that evaluating forecast accuracy in real-world scenarios presents a more comprehensive assessment of reasoning capabilities.
-This method also increases the likelihood of these results generalizing to different and even out-of-distribution settings \parencite{arora2023theory}.
-Our approach diverges from conventional task benchmarks, as it focuses on the LLM's ability to apply its knowledge and understanding to novel settings, rather than settings represented in some shape or form in its training data.
+Current best-practice measures of LLM proficiency often rely on task benchmarks, where models are evaluated against a set of predefined tasks.
+We argue that evaluating forecast accuracy in real-world scenarios like actual forecasting presents a more comprehensive assessment of reasoning capabilities and reduces risks of overstating model capabilities due to training data memorization.
+This also increases the likelihood that these results generalize to different---and perhaps out-of-distribution---settings \parencite{arora2023theory}.
+As such, our approach diverges from conventional task benchmarks, focusing on the LLM's ability to apply its knowledge and understanding to novel settings, rather than settings that may be represented in some shape or form in its training data or output that may have been training on to perform well on benchmarks.
 Even if an LLM excels at a given task benchmark, it is unclear whether this reveals a deep understanding of the process behind the task, instead of rote memorization of the task benchmark's answers in the training data \parencite{stochasticparrots,magar-schwartz-2022-data,CarliniIJLTZ23,biderman2023emergent}.
 The difficulty in disentangling true understanding from training data memorization is non-trivial.
 Deep understanding, after all, also originates from exposure to relevant content within the training dataset.
 However, the success or failure to generalize outside of the training data appears central to this disentangling \parencite{grove2012continuum}.
-In our study, we analyze human forecasting behavior on a set of prediction questions that resolve in the future such that it is impossible for any human forecaster or AI-based system to access the answer at the time of data collection.
+In our study, we analyze human forecasting behavior on a set of prediction questions that resolve in the future such that no human forecaster or AI-based system can access the answer at the time of data collection, avoiding these concerns.